A first Deep-Learning study

 This will have for effect to submit every mpirun command with this option.

-All results, log files, and a copy of the config file will be stored in a dedicated directory called STUDY_OUT.
-If not specified in the config file, the output directory will by default have the form melissa-YYYYMMDDTHHMMSS where YYYYMMDD and THHMMSS are the current date and local time, respectively, in ISO 8601 basic format.
-After a successful study, the Melissa server will generate one file model.ckpt containing the trained parameters of the neural networks.
+All results, log files, and a copy of the configuration file are stored in a dedicated directory named STUDY_OUT.
+If not explicitly specified in the configuration file, the output directory defaults to the format melissa-YYYYMMDDTHHMMSS, where YYYYMMDD represents the current date, and THHMMSS represents the local time in ISO 8601 basic format.

 Lorenz attractor use-case